 Provision may be available for vulnerable and key worker children on site or at an alternative setting, according to circumstances at that time.

-Appendix A - Explanatory notes for state-funded primary schools unless explicitly varied in a school policy.
+Appendix A - Explanatory notes for St Christopher's MAT schools unless explicitly varied in a school policy.
 The oversubscription criteria for this school are detailed above.
-Further admissions information can be found in Torbay Council's TIPS8 Booklet
+Further information can be found at Torbay Council's TIPS8 Booklet